Harry Bailey

 Harry Richard Bailey (29 October 1922, Picton, New South Wales – 8 September 1985, Mount White, New South Wales) was an Australian psychiatrist and hospital administrator.
-He bore the primary responsibility for treatment of mental health patients and drug dependent clients via deep sleep therapy and other methods at a mental hospital in the Sydney North Shore suburb of Pennant Hills; he was its principal.
-The treatment has been linked with the deaths of a total of 85 patients, including 19 who committed suicide.
-Bailey committed suicide while he was being investigated.
-One of Bailey's clients was Australian rock and pop singer and songwriter Stevie Wright, who was being treated for methadone addiction, a report that was later part of a 2013 documentary on Australian Story.
+He bore the primary responsibility for treatment of mental health patients and drug dependent clients via controversial deep sleep therapy and other methods at the Chelmsford Private Hospital in the Sydney North Shore suburb of Pennant Hills where he was its principal.
+The treatment has been linked with the deaths of a total of 85 patients, including 19 who died by suicide.
+Bailey died by suicide while he was being investigated.

+One of Bailey's celebrity clients was Australian rock and pop singer and songwriter Stevie Wright, who was being treated for methadone addiction, a report that was later part of a 2013 documentary on Australian Story.
+Another of Bailey's high profile clients was Australian actress and singer Toni Lamond, who documented her stay at Bailey's clinic in her memoirs First Half.

 Early life and training

-Bailey was born in Picton, New South Wales, to Jack Nelson Bailey, a stationmaster and railway officer, and Ruth Kathleen Bailey, née Smith.
+Bailey was born in Picton, New South Wales, to Jack Nelson Bailey, a stationmaster and railway officer, and Ruth Kathleen Bailey née Smith.
 He attended Christian Brothers College, Waverley, then enrolled in science at the University of Sydney in 1940.
-Unable for financial reasons to complete his studies at the time, he earned extra money by taking a position as a pharmacist's assistant.
-Then he went back to study medicine at Sydney University, graduating in medicine 1951, and in psychiatry in 1954.
+Unable to complete his studies at the time for financial reasons, he earned extra money by taking a position as a pharmacist's assistant.
+Then he went back to study medicine at Sydney University, graduating in medicine 1951 and in psychiatry in 1954.
 He was awarded the Norton Manning memorial prize for psychiatry and the Major Ian Vickery prize for paediatrics.